 Since then the group has grown.
 From three foundation members we now have five.
 This poses a few questions in regards to the reliability of our study.
 I have had to do some tricky statistical calculations to try and reduce any problems with our data.
 The total scores for all the bars have been moderated by calculating the raw score dividing by the number of participants and then multiplying the per person score by 4 to give a moderated value.
 Rough and ready perhaps, but OK for these purposes.

-This review covers six more venues.
+This review covers six more small bars in Wollongong.
 Red Square, His Boy Elroy, the Humber Bar (in early June); Howling Wolf, The Little Prince and The Bavarian (in early August) .
 We used the same scoring matrix we used in the other reviews.

 June Session Reviews: